-ISSUED: 02/21/22 REPLACED.
+REPLACED: 02/21/22

-CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.3: OUTPATIENT SERVICES - Individual Placement andSupport (IPS)PAGE(S) 14
+SECTION 2.3: OUTPATIENT SERVICES - Individual Placement and Support (IPS)

+PAGE(S) 14

-- 1. Be licensed pursuant to La.
-R.S.
-40:2151, et. seq.; - 2.
-Be Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
+2. Be Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
 Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the agency contracts or is being reimbursed;